 - What happens if I can no longer foster the dog?

-After you have asked your questions and decided on a foster dog, make sure you have all the information in writing so you can refer back to the information later.
+After you have asked your questions and decided on a foster dog, make sure you have all the information in writing so you can refer back to it later if needed.
 You will probably be asked to sign some kind of agreement, which is normal.
 However, it is not normal for you to be asked to make a large financial commitment.

 Helping Your Foster Dog Adapt to Your Home

 Congratulations, you're a foster owner!
 When you bring your new foster dog home, there will definitely be an adjustment period.
-It's basically the same as what to expect after adopting a dog.
+It's basically the same as what happens after you adopt a dog.
 However, if you truly plan to adopt the dog out, then part of your job is to help the foster dog become confident and adaptable without getting too attached.

 Make sure your new foster dog has a comfortable and safe area where he can retreat if needed.
 This area might include a crate, dog bed, blankets, and treats.
 Some dogs will want to hide, sleep or just be alone.
 Other dogs will be excited about the people and pets, but may wear themselves out and need that safe place later on.